-SFMTA delivered an update of the PMP in April 2018.
-A review of the PMP by the Project Management Oversight Contractor (PMOC) was not requested by FTA.
-SFMTA will submit an update of the PMP in April 2019.
+SFMTA delivered an update of the PMP in April 2019.
+A comprehensive review of the PMP by the Project Management Oversight Contractor (PMOC) was not requested by FTA.

 Environmental Assessment/Mitigation Plan/Archaeological Plans

 The PMOC received the First Quarter 2018 Mitigation Monitoring Reporting Program (MMRP) update from SFMTA on July 10, 2018.
 The PMOC's review of the report indicates that SFMTA continues to meet its commitments for monitoring and mitigation of project impacts.